threefoldfoundation/info_threefold_pub/wiki/tokens/stats/stats_token_overview.md

 !!!tokens type:current-distribution

-Note how the distribution is in relation to 4 billion tokens (the maximum).
+> Important: Note how the distribution is in relation to 4 billion tokens (this the absolute maximum and it might well be we will never reach it).
+The majority of these tokens are not farmed yet.

 ## Liquid Tokens In Relation To Total

 !!!tokens type:total-liquid tftprice:0.01

-!!!tokens type:total-liquid-chart

-> Something seems to be off in this chart, the max is liquid, <19% is non liquid (TODO)

 ## Total Distribution